 There is a list of medical conditions on the UK government website.
 You can use this to check what the rules are for your mental health problem.

 As well as the mental health problems listed above, you must tell the DVLA if you:

 - Misuse or have been dependent on alcohol

 Your doctor should tell you if you need to let the DVLA know about your mental health problem.

-There is guidance for doctors to use when deciding whether you should tell the DVLA about a medical condition which affects your fitness to drive.
-Although this guidance is for doctors, it is helpful as it sets out the circumstances in which you will need to tell the DVLA about the above mental health problems.
+There is guidance for medical professionals to use when deciding whether you should tell the DVLA about a medical condition which affects your fitness to drive.
+Although this guidance is for doctors, you might find it helpful.
+It sets out the circumstances in which you will need to tell the DVLA about the mental health problems listed above.
 For example: